Khukuri of the Month

-When you have the time for some leisurely but informative reading, I think you'll like our short sections on the rich history and proud traditions of Nepal, the brave and ferocious Gurkhas, and of course, facts about the kukri knife itself.
+When you have the time for some leisurely but informative reading, I think you'll like our short sections on the rich history and proud traditions of Nepal, the brave and ferocious Gurkhas, and of course, facts about the Kukri knife itself.
 We are always improving these articles as we learn more ourselves.
-Also, myself being a son of Gurkha and history lover and researcher I sometimes try to pen down a few articles on my favorite subjects (of course Kukri, Gurkha and Nepal) whenever I get free and get the moods.
+Also, being a son of Gurkha, history lover and researcher I sometimes try to pen down a few articles on my favorite subjects (of course Kukri, Gurkha, and Nepal) whenever I get free and get the moods.
 Feel free to see the BLOG section if you have the time.
 I would also love to hear from you on these topics and perhaps have a coffee or two and share/discuss with you whenever you are in my city.
 Do not hesitate to contact me!!

-As you come to know more about us, you will know that over the years, our mission has expanded beyond providing fine products and increasing the awareness of khukuris, into developing long relationships with all our valued customers.
+As you come to know more about us, you will know that over the years, our mission has expanded beyond providing fine products and increasing the awareness of Khukuri, into developing long relationships with all our valued customers.
 We receive an overwhelming amount of e-mail where business is mixed with pleasure.
 We love to hear personal stories about you and our Khukuri, your testimonials, and how your lifestyles and cultures relate to your use of our khukuri.
 I am also very proud to have opened a new chapter of KHHI, the CSR (Corporate Social Responsibility) - there is nothing more pleasurable and satisfying than giving some of our good fortune to others, and bringing smiles to the faces of helpless, poor, and deprived people.

 If you have any suggestions as to how we could improve our quality, product line, and website, feel free to mail me.
-My entire KHHI team and I are dedicated to being the best we can for you, our valued customers.
-Lastly I would like to conclude by saying that the most important and best thing that I am proud of my company is that we are very flexible.
+My entire KHHI team and I are dedicated to being the best we can be for you, our valued customers.
+Lastly, I would like to conclude by saying that the most important and best thing that I am proud of my company is that we are very flexible.
 The moment you enter KHHI you are not just a mere customer but you become our FRIEND.